Singapore dollar: Orchid series 1967

+For table standards, see the banknote specification table.

 Bird series 1976

 The Bird Series of currency notes is the second set of notes to be issued for circulation in Singapore.
 Issued in the years 1976 to 1984, it has nine denominations, the same number as in the Orchid Series, albeit the $25 note was replaced by the $20 note.

 Each note features a bird on the left side of the note's front, a theme selected to represent a young Singapore "ever ready to take flight to greater heights".
 Standard on each note, is the Coat of Arms, a lion head watermark, and the signature of the Minister for Finance and chairman of the BCCS, on the front of the note.
 As an added security feature, all notes have a vertically embedded security thread, while the $1,000 and $10,000 notes have two.